lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

-Since the ViewController never communicates with its Router, the details of how to route is deferred to the Router - the Presenter just asks for the routing.
+Since the ViewController never communicates with its Router, the detail of how to route is deferred to the Router - the Presenter just asks for the routing.

 ## The Router's VIP Stack